Acharvak/Cookie-Clicker-Agronomicon/README.md

 **This is not a cheat interface.** It won’t (at least yet) do any autogardening for you.

-**Latest version:** 2.019
+**Latest version:** 2.022

 Compatibility
 -------------
-Compatible with game version 2.019 (the latest as of 26th October 2018).
+Compatible with game version 2.022 (the latest as of 17th November 2019).
 Tested in Chrome and Firefox.
 Can be used together with [Cookie Monster](https://github.com/Aktanusa/CookieMonster) and probably other add-ons, as long as they don’t affect the garden (at least don’t completely change it).

 Try it